junxit/us-congress-bills-115/metadata.md

 - 2017-03-15 — Introduced in House
 - 2017-03-15 — Introduced in House
 - 2017-03-15 — Referred to the House Committee on Ways and Means.
+- 2017-06-15 — Committee Consideration and Mark-up Session Held.
+- 2017-06-15 — Ordered to be Reported by Voice Vote.
+- 2017-06-20 — Considered under suspension of the rules. (consideration: CR H4958-4963)
+- 2017-06-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1551.
+- 2017-06-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-20 — Mr. Rice (SC) moved to suspend the rules and pass the bill, as amended.
+- 2017-06-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4958)
+- 2017-06-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4958)
+- 2017-06-20 — Placed on the Union Calendar, Calendar No. 124.
+- 2017-06-20 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+115-183.
+- 2017-06-20 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+115-183.